ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 `python2 gym-mgmt-system-rce.py http://10.10.10.198:8080/`

-(I'm using Python2, because this is an old script and I didn't want to have to go through and clean up all the print statements, after the transition to Python3)
+(I'm using Python2 because this is an old script and I didn't want to have to go through and clean up all the print statements after the transition to Python3)

 The foothold was a breeze.
-After firing the script I'm presented with a web-shell, where I can grab user.txt.
+After firing the script I'm presented with a webshell, where I can grab user.txt.

 ![user_flag.png](../assets/buff_assets/user_flag.png)

 ### Privilege Escalation

-This web-shell is not the best to work out of, so I'm going to create a reverse shell from the web-shell back to my machine, so I can enumerate more comfortably.
+This webshell is not the best to work out of, so I'm going to create a reverse shell from the webshell back to my machine, so I can enumerate more comfortably.

 To do this I'll need to transfer a netcat executable to the target machine.
 First I'll set up a Python webserver and on the target box fetch netcat with: